pythonicdroids/masterpiece/notebooks/max.md

 - The alligner will be 2 slanted bars on either side of the robot, and the space in the middle will be exactly the width of the mission

+## 09/10/23
+### Meeting

+ Today we continued working on our attachments.
+With some help from the Brainy Builders, we found out how to make attachments easier to attach and detach with rectangular pieces.
+They said our attachments were flimsy and helped us make them more sturdier.
+After that, Kavya finished her attachment and code for mission #2 and is now working on another one.
+I made my attachment more sturdy and adapted it to the universal base.